Best Places to Buy Property in Kenya as a Foreigner in 2026

 4. Budget & growth: Nakuru, Kisumu, Eldoret are affordable with rising demand.

-Costs, Taxes and Returns
+Costs, Taxes, and Returns

 2. Rental yields are usually higher outside Nairobi but capital growth can be faster in satellite towns as infrastructure improves.